Mary Brannagan

 Mary Brannagan (also Mai Brannagan) is an Irish chess player, Irish Women's Chess Championship two-times silver medalist (1968, 1973).

 Biography

-In the 1960s and 1970s, Mary Brannagan was one of Ireland's leading female chess players.
-She won in Irish Women's Chess Championships two silver medals: 1968, and 1973 (both times after winner Dorren O'Siochrú).
+In the 1960s and 1970s, Brannagan was one of Ireland's leading female chess players.
+She won two silver medals in Irish Women's Chess Championships: 1968 and 1973 (both times after winner Dorren O'Siochrú).

-Mary Brannagan played for Ireland in the Women's Chess Olympiad:
+Brannagan played for Ireland in the Women's Chess Olympiad: